From Infant to Toddler: The So-Called "Terrible Two's"

 There are three:

-An interesting dilemma arises as parents try to both support their child's curiosity and learning about the world while at the same time ensure their child's safety.
-These changes affect the parents as well as their toddler, sometimes disrupting the relationship and leading to increased anxiety and struggles around discipline.
+An interesting dilemma arises as parents try to both support their child's curiosity and learning about the world while at the same time ensuring their child's safety.
+These changes affect the parents as well as their toddlers, sometimes disrupting the relationship and leading to increased anxiety and struggles around discipline.

-At the same time as toddlers begin to walk and run and "get into everything," their brains are undergoing neurobiological and psychological changes which result in self-awareness and a sense of "me."
+At the same time, as toddlers begin to walk and run and "get into everything," their brains are undergoing neurobiological and psychological changes that result in self-awareness and a sense of "me."

-If you put a little red make-up on the nose of a child less than about 18 months and then have the child look at herself in a mirror, nothing much will happen.
-The child is unaware it is she.
-At about 18 months this changes: do the same experiment, and the child often will hesitantly, self-consciously touch her nose - she knows the person in the mirror is herself and that there is something on her nose!
+If you put a little red makeup on the nose of a child less than about 18 months and then have the child look at herself in a mirror, nothing much will happen.
+The child is unaware that it is her.
+At about 18 months, this changes: Do the same experiment, and the child often will hesitantly, self-consciously touch her nose—she knows the person in the mirror is herself and that there is something on her nose!

-So the toddler begins to have a sense of "self," of "me" - and of likes and dislikes.
-This is just what one wants - although it can stress out the parents!
+So the toddler begins to have a sense of "self," of "me"—and of likes and dislikes.
+This is just what one wants—although it can stress out the parents!
 You want your child to begin getting a sense of who she is and what she likes.
-This will allow her ultimately to direct herself to a profession, spouse, and avocations which fit for her.
+This will allow her ultimately to direct herself to a profession, spouse, and avocations that fit her.

 Before words, parents use their infant's facial and bodily expressions and vocalizations to help them understand their baby's feelings and respond helpfully.
 When words come into play, things change.
 The child's early vocabulary is often quite primitive: no, love, hate, no like, and so on.
 The parent-child relationship often begins to go awry when the child starts expressing distress and anger with words: no, hate, no like.

 Interestingly, these three developments lead to the toddler becoming more independent.
-This in turn results in greater separation between parent and child, which often results in feeling of sadness and loss for the parent.
+This, in turn, results in greater separation between parent and child, which often results in feelings of sadness and loss for the parent.
 It is said that parenting involves giving your child "roots and wings."
-Sometimes it's not so easy to help a toddler grow "wings" to go along with the "roots"!
+Sometimes, it's not so easy to help a toddler grow "wings" to go along with the "roots"!